Leighrs/Metabarcoding/README.md

 > ```

 > **D. After uploading edited spreadsheet into FARM, navigate back to terminal with FARM running your interactive shell and re-run the following code:**
+>
-> If your interactive shell has ended, restart it using the  `srun` code above:
+> If your interactive shell has ended, restart it using the  `srun` code above.
 > ```
 > cd ~
 >PROJECT_NAME=$(cat "$HOME/Metabarcoding/current_project_name.txt")